mihuber/O-Overlay/README.md

 # O-overlay
-Create overlay of orienteering courses on a background map.
+Create overlay of multiple orienteering courses on a background map.

-Not needed anymorea as OCAD 2018 has this functionality...
+Obsolete as OCAD 2018 has this functionality...